Haoming9810/CSS143B-2020Fall/homework/homework_4/problem_2.md

 1->2->3->4->5->9->9->10
 ```

 But how do we sort list 1 and list 2 to begin with?
-Well, think of this question for a second out loud......
+Well, think about this question for a second, out loud even......

 This is the same task of sorting a linked list right?
 Then we can use the same idea recursively.
 If we break each of these 2 lists into their two halves, sort all the halves and merge them, we can sort list 1 and list 2.